 National Curriculum assessments are a series of educational assessments, colloquially known as SATs.
 These are used to assess the attainment of children attending maintained schools in England.
 They comprise a mixture of teacher-led and test-based assessment depending on the age of the pupils.

 During May in the final year of Key Stage 2, children in state-funded schools (and independent schools if they so choose) undertake three National Curriculum Tests: reading; spelling, grammar and punctuation and Mathematics.
 Science tests are taken by a selected sample of schools to monitor national performance in science.
-Because the science sampling tests are to collect evidence on national performance, schools and pupils do not receive results.
-From 2014, the Science sampling tests have been taken biennially.

 Writing, formerly a part of the test, is now assessed by teachers and is no longer part of the National Curriculum tests.